todayios-cydia/cydia/README.md

 #### 1. Adding a simple depiction page

-Go to the depictions folder and duplicate the folder `com.todayios.woodpecker`.
+Go to the depictions folder and duplicate the folder `com.todayios-cydia.woodpecker`.
 Rename the duplicate with the same name as your package name.
 There are 2 files inside the folder - `info.xml` and `changelog.xml`.
 Update the 2 files with information regading your package.